Kelsey Wang: Early life

 Kelsey Wang was born on December 29 in Beijing, China.
 Wang lived in China and Singapore and then moved to the United States when she was seven-years-old and grew up in Dallas, Texas.
 For her high school education, Wang went to the Culver Academies boarding school in Indiana; Wang had applied for a scholarship for the boarding school independently after seeing an advert for it and was successful, which helped her find her passion for theatre.
 Wang performed well in academic tests and was placed in an honors program.
 Wang also attended the Yale School of Drama's summer conservatory program when she was in high school.
 Wang wanted to go to New York University Tisch School of the Arts and applied there along with some other colleges, including Duke University.
-Wand ultimately decided to go the latter as Duke was offering her "a full ride" whilst Tisch offered no money.
+Wang ultimately decided to go Duke as they were offering her "a full ride" whilst Tisch offered no financial benefits.
 Wang majored in economics and took part in an acting exchange program with USC, where she went to Los Angeles to experience the industry.
-She found Los Angeles to be "really lonely" and decided that the place was not for her.
+She found Los Angeles to be "really lonely" and decided that the place was not for her before leaving the program.